CS-CLUB/contests/2012/solutions/2/SOLUTION.md

 --------------------------------

-The following are some great resources and starting points to find out more about SQL injection and how you can secure you databases to prevent SQL injection attacks.
+The following are some great resources and starting points to find out more about SQL injection and how you can secure your databases to prevent SQL injection attacks.
 The following should be are just a few reasons why you should always have sanitization and security measures.
 * http://en.wikipedia.org/wiki/SQL_injection